Oleksiy Honcharuk: Controversy

-On 17 October 2019, Honcharuk (alongside minister Oksana Koliada, who would upload the pictures to her Facebook page) attended a concert headlined by the openly neo-Nazi and Holocaust denialist band Sokyra Peruna.
-The event, at which he spoke on stage, was arranged by notorious far-right figure Andriy Medvedko, who chairs an organisation for veterans of the War in Donbas linked to the S14 group and is a suspect in the murder of journalist Oles Buzina.
+On 17 October 2019, Honcharuk (alongside minister Oksana Koliada, who would upload concert photos to her Facebook page) attended a concert headlined by the openly neo-Nazi and Holocaust denialist band Sokyra Peruna.
+The event, at which he spoke on stage, was arranged by notorious far-right figure Andriy Medvedko, who chairs an organisation for veterans of the war in Donbas linked to the S14 group and is a suspect in the murder of journalist Oles Buzina.
 Honcharuk addressed his critics by accusing them of inappropriately politicising the situation by highlighting the Neo-Nazi character of the band, declaring that "it is not up to the government to dictate what its defenders should sing", and further justified his presence at the event by claiming there were "many bands" at the concert (there were a total of three).
 He denied being a fan of Sokyra Peruna and stated that he had attended the event following an invitation from a veterans' group.

+In October 2019, Honcharuk admitted that he holds an "unofficial" diploma of a law degree.

+On 15 January 2020, an audio recording of a conversation allegedly between Honcharuk, Deputy Head of the NBU Kateryna Rozhkova and Finance Minister Oksana Markarova was leaked on the Internet.
+Officials discussed the explanation of the strengthening of the hryvnia per President Zelenskyy, and Honcharuk stated that "Zelenskyy has a very primitive understanding of economic processes", and also admitted that Zelenskyy himself is "profane in economics".
+This incident prompted Servant of the People party to discuss the possible resignation of the government within the party.
+Later, information appeared that Honcharuk's recordings were allegedly being tampered with by the investigative journalists of the 1+1 channel.